Stunting story weighs hunger versus malnutrition

 And so today we find that polished rice, cake flour and super-refined maizemeal have a firmly established place in the “healthy food basket.”

 Now add to that the confusion coming from politicians and some scientists over what constitutes good food.
 The McGovern Senate Select Committee on Nutrition in 1977, for example, probably gave the most misleading and dire guidance ever to Americans; advice that is still believed and followed today.
-Within ten years obesity, diabetes and the chronic degenerative diseases began to rise; and continue to soar.

 The unintended consequence of that commission is that people turned from the traditional diet of whole grains to those that are highly refined; and from animal fat to excessive inflammatory seed oils.
-It continues to negatively influence the whole world.
+It continues to negatively influence the entire world.

 Much simply is about balance.
 Soybean and sunflower seed oils contain essential fatty acids that our bodies cannot thrive without but today constitute 10% of the energy in many diets; that is highly inflammatory giving a sound explanation for the steep rise in chronic degenerative diseases.

 Examining many food aid packages, we find they are hopelessly out of balance.
 Seed oils and refined carbs predominate; that may satisfy hunger pangs for an hour or two but it’s malnutrition of the worst sort.
-It is little wonder that more than a quarter of South African children are constantly hungry and irreversibly stunted; and ironically frequently simultaneously obese.

 Another facet of stunting in South Africa, one often missed is the government’s insistence on centralising meals to schools.
 A large company is tasked with feeding millions of children.
 To make a profit they have to keep transport costs down; and provide cheap food with a long shelf life.

 South Africa has taken the unpopular decision to place a sin-tax on sugar.
-There is general consensus amongst nutritionists that whilst we all have a sweet tooth, it’s extremely bad for us; and particularly our children.
-However there is no such universal agreement that all refined carbs should be treated in the same way.
+There is general consensus amongst nutritionists that whilst we have a sweet tooth, it’s extremely bad for us; and particularly our children.

-In fact the chairman of the American Heart Association is on record as having said that cake flour and super refined maizemeal are even worse for our bodies than sugar.
+In fact the chairman of the American Heart Association is on record as having said that cake flour and super-refined maizemeal are even worse for our bodies than sugar.

-These food sin-taxes could then be ring fenced to provide subsidies on those starches, protein and fats that provide not only energy but also even more importantly nutrients vitally needed to prevent stunting; and to stimulate the immune system.
+These food sin-taxes could then be ring fenced to provide subsidies on those starches, proteins and fats that provide not only energy but also even more importantly nutrients vitally needed to prevent stunting; and to stimulate the immune system.

 School feeding schemes are central to both the problem and the solution.
 Currently they continue to supply many pseudo foods from which much of the goodness has been extracted; like super-refined maizemeal.
-Imported white rice places a massive R9 billion drain on the Fiscus; yet SA can produce more than enough starch for its own people.

 We discussed that real food must contain both nutrients and energy; current school feeding schemes do not qualify thus it comes as no surprise that so many millions of children are permanently stunted.